dotnet/dotnet-monitor/documentation/configuration/diagnostic-port-configuration.md

 </details>

-## Supported Scenarios
+## Diagnostics Port configuration supported scenarios

-### Default Configuration
+### `dotnet monitor` in `Connect` mode

 As noted the default configuration for `dotnet monitor` is `Connect` mode.
-This assumes your .NET apps do not have any additional configuration and as a result are communicating via the diagnostics port which is in the default location.
+This assumes your .NET apps does not have any additional diagnostics configurations enabled and as a result is communicating with `dotnet monitor` via the diagnostics port in the default location.

-The following table shows the supported scenarios for the default configuration.
+The following table highlights that triggers and most of the advanced collection scenarios are not supported in this scenario.

 | API | Supported |
 | :-------- | :-------: |